 You asked for more Indian recipes and we know you get bored of the same old scrambled eggs, so we created this Masala Baked Indian Eggs dish for you.
-It combines the best of both worlds, indian food and breakfast food, and puts a flavorful spin on your classic eggs breakfast!
+It combines the best of both worlds, indian food and breakfast food, and changes a classic take on eggs.

 Indian Egg Recipes Are Delicious…